Kulasekaram: Culture and Religion

 Malayalam and Tamil are spoken by the people.
 Tamil language along with English is used as a medium of teaching in all major schools.
 The Tamil spoken here is a mix of Malayalam and Tamil, sometimes unintelligible to the people of North Tamil Nadu.

 The culture is a mixture of Malayalam and Tamil.
 Hinduism, Christianity and Islam are the major religions in Kulasekharam.
 Here there is a lot of Nair families holding Kerala culture.
 Once upon a time they are the royal aristocratic community in the region.
 There are many temples managing by different Nair families.
 Kulasekharam holds a great Nair community background.
 Nadar community is also a highly populated community here.
 Different communities keeps a good relationship between them.
+Here Keralite communities follows Kerala life style & culture and Tamil communities follows tamilian life style & culture.
 Food prepared here is also a mix of Kerala/Tamil Nadu traditions.
 Idly, Dosa, Puttu, Appam, and Idiappam are popular food items, and so are rice murukku and achu-murukku.
 Curries here are made with coconut and coconut oil which is now considered Kerala style cooking.

 Festivals

-Some of the festivals celebrated here are Onam, Christmas, Pongal, Deepavali, Easter, New Year's Day, Ramzan (Eid ul fitr) and Bakrid (Eid ul alha), Ganesh Chaturthi (Vinayagha Chaturthi), Krishna Janmashtami (Krishna Jayanti), Sivalaya Ottam, Vishu, Karthikai Deepam, Karkidaka vavu.
+Some of the festivals celebrated here are Onam, Christmas, Pongal Deepavali, Easter, New Year's Day, Ramzan (Eid ul fitr) and Bakrid (Eid ul alha), Ganesh Chaturthi (Vinayagha Chaturthi), krishna Janmashtami (Krishna Jayanti), Sivalaya Ottam, Vishu, Karthikai Deepam, Karkkadaka Vavu.
 Also other days such as Pradosham, Vaikunda Ekadashi, Aayilyam, Navarathri etc. are celebrating here.

 Transport

 Road

 The only mode of transport in Kulasekharam is by road.
 SH90 & SH45 pass through Kulasekaram from major spots like Aralvaimozhi and Marthandam.
 SETC is operating a bus to Chennai daily at 3:00pm.
 It is also connected with Coimbatore, Madurai, Tirunelveli, Nagercoil, Kanyakumari, Nedumangadu, Thiruchendur Thoothukudi and Chennai.
-In Thumbacode there is a bus stand that serves the public.
+In Thumpacode there is a bus stand that serves the public.

 Auto rickshaws, private cars, vans, and mini buses are the other modes of transport.